Home Mr Old Man Lifestyle Partial Confirmation under UCP 600: Is It Allowed?

 ———-

-Below is what I answered to a similar question on Letter of Credit Forum in 2007:
+Below is what I wrote in response to a similar question on a Letter of Credit forum back in 2007:

 Quote

-Partial confirmation is not covered under UCP 600, hence, if partial confirmation is allowed by the LC, the bank that wishes to add partial confirmation to the LC should have a specific agreement with the beneficiary and the issuing bank with regards to its confirmation obligation and the issuing bank’s reimbursement obligation and so on.
+Partial confirmation is not covered under UCP 600.
+Therefore, if requested by the beneficiary, a bank wishing to add partial confirmation should have a specific agreement with the beneficiary regarding its confirmation obligation.

 Unquote

-Bank I issued a confirmed L/C for USD100,000 in favour of XYZ Company.
-Bank C added its confirmation to the L/C and advised the same to XYZ Company.
+• Bank I issues a confirmed L/C for USD 100,000 in favour of XYZ Company.

-The L/C amount after amendment is USD200,000 but only USD100,000 is confirmed by Bank C. So, this is a partial confirmation, isn’t it?
+After the amendment, the total L/C amount is USD 200,000, but only USD 100,000 is confirmed by Bank C. In substance, this is a partial confirmation.

-Back to your case.
-The fact that UCP 600 is silent as to partial confirmation does not signify that it prohibits confirmation for part of the L/C amount.
-So, Why not?
-If requested and agreed by the beneficiary and/or the issuing bank. the confirming bank may add its confirmation to part of the L/C amount.
+The fact that UCP 600 does not expressly mention partial confirmation does not mean that it prohibits confirmation of only part of the credit amount.
+If requested and clearly agreed by the beneficiary and accepted by the confirming bank, there is no rule-based obstacle to such an arrangement.

 Kind regards,